 Malaria & Safety – Kapama GR

-Kapama is no different from most parks and reserves in South Africa and can, in our opinion, be safely visited.
+Kapama is no different from most parks and reserves in South Africa and in our opinion can be safely visited.
 In addition to fellow tourists, the majority of the people you will meet will be employed by tour operators or Kapama.

 Malaria & Vaccinations

-During the wet months of October through April (summer time) there is a small risk of malaria, since Kapama lies in a malaria zone.
-Precautions against malaria should be taken in the form of wearing mosquito repellant containing at least 30% DEET and by taking malaria preventative drugs.
-Vaccinations are also advised when travelling to South Africa and Kapama – see your nearest travel clinic for advice.
+During the wet months of October through April (summer time) there is a small risk of malaria since Kapama lies in a malaria zone.
+Precautions against malaria should be taken in the form of wearing mosquito repellent containing at least 30% DEET and by taking antimalarials.
+Vaccinations are also advisable when traveling to South Africa and Kapama.
+Consult with your nearest travel clinic.